Frederick Weld: Governor of Western Australia

 Weld arrived in Western Australia in September, 1869.
 He immediately embarked on a series of tours of the state, which saw him travel about 1,200 miles (1,900 km) on horseback in his first six months in office.
 Impressed by the state's isolation, he urged the establishment of telegraph lines and improvements to transportation.
 In March, 1870, he sent John Forrest to explore and survey a possible route for a telegraph line between Albany and Adelaide.
 This was later built, and by 1874, the state had more than 900 miles (1400 km) of operational telegraph line.
 Weld also oversaw the establishment of a steamship service along the coast, and the beginnings of a rail system.

 Weld saw his appointment to the governorship as a mandate to institute similar constitutional changes to that achieved in New Zealand.
 With the enthusiastic support of his Colonial Secretary Frederick Barlee, he set about promoting representative government.
 At the first opportunity, Weld introduced a Bill which provided for the election of 12 Members of the Legislative Council, to sit with six official and nominee members.
 The Bill was eventually passed on 1 June 1870.
 Barlee then began agitating for responsible government, and in 1874 the Legislative Council passed a resolution calling for it.
 Although Weld did not think that Western Australia was ready for responsible government, he accepted the situation and passed on the request to the Colonial Office in London.
 The Colonial Office were strongly against granting responsible government, and were critical of Weld for allowing the situation to arise.
 In 1874, Weld went on leave to New Zealand to look after his partnership affairs.
 He is said to have remarked, upon his departure, "At last she moves", in reference to the improvements he perceived in Western Australia.
 On this return, he was transferred to the post of Governor of Tasmania, and the issue of responsible government was dropped until 1890.

 Other colonial governorships

 Weld was Governor of Tasmania from 1875 to 1880.
 He found the role much less taxing than in Western Australia, as Tasmania already had responsible government and his main duty was to preside at meetings of the Executive Council.
 From 1880 to 1887, he was Governor of the Straits Settlements, consisting of Malacca, Penang, and Singapore.
 Louch (1966) writes of Weld's seven years in Singapore: "It was there with his wealth of experience that he found the fullest scope for his talents as a colonial administrator, and where he is best remembered now."
-He was created in the Order of St Michael and St George first CMG (1875), then KCMG (1880) and ultimately GCMG (1885).
+He was appointed Companion of the Order of St Michael and St George (CMG) in 1875, promoted to Knight Commander of the order (KCMG) in the 1880 Birthday Honours, and promoted again to Knight Grand Cross (GCMG) in the 1885 Birthday Honours.

 He was a devout Catholic all his life, and the Pope made him a knight of the Order of Pius IX.